Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Background and Related Work

 ML has become a central tool for integrating heterogeneous biomedical variables and identifying predictive signatures.
 In COPD, supervised models have been used for early diagnosis using quantitative imaging features \cite{ref58}, for subtype classification using multi-omics representations \cite{ref63}, and for exacerbation prediction using explainable models that quantify feature contributions \cite{ref62}.
 These studies highlight two practical lessons: (i) multimodal information can improve performance and (ii) interpretability is essential if the goal is biological insight rather than purely predictive accuracy.

 For preclinical datasets, the main technical constraints are small sample size and strong group structure.
 Small $n$ increases the variance of performance estimates and can produce unstable feature selection when hyperparameters are tuned aggressively \cite{ref59,ref72}.
 Group structure (e.g., Sham vs cigarette smoke exposure) can dominate the signal and may lead to models that implicitly ``memorise'' condition rather than learn biomarker relationships.
 These challenges make evaluation design a first-order concern.
-Leakage occurs when test-set information influences preprocessing, feature selection, or hyperparameter tuning, producing overly optimistic performance and misleading conclusions \cite{ref59}.
-Therefore, leakage-safe pipelines require that all transforms (imputation, scaling, feature engineering choices, dimensionality reduction) are fit on training data only, with the test split held out for final reporting.

-In addition to standard regression metrics, many translational questions are screening-oriented.
-If a clinically meaningful threshold defines ``low'' outcomes, continuous predictions can be evaluated for their ability to identify at-risk cases.
+\begin{revblock} In addition to standard regression metrics, many translational questions are screening-oriented, but the present screening view is defined within the experimental cohort rather than by a validated human clinical cutoff.
+If a biologically defined threshold in the experimental cohort defines ``low'' outcomes, continuous predictions can be evaluated for their ability to rank low-outcome animals.
 Importantly, the threshold itself must be derived from the training split only; otherwise, screening metrics become optimistically biased \cite{ref7}.
-This paper adopts that principle explicitly.
+This paper adopts that principle explicitly. \end{revblock}